ethz-asl/moma/moma_demos/piloting_demo/README.md

 The previous command will generate a `map.yaml` and `map.pgm` files in the target folder.
 The `map.yaml` might contain some `nan` in the origin, set it manually to zero and save.

+For a foreign robot, you might need to adapt the `rot_roll` in `pcd_converter.launch` in case the floor is not displayed evenly.

 ### Step 4 (optional): Mesh generation for simulation

 Generate a mesh out of the `map.pcl` file for simulation in Gazebo.